LEADING OFF: Means back after no-no, Voit returns to Yanks

 FIRST-PLACE TEAMS AT FENWAY

-Boston hosts Oakland in the opener of a series between American League division leaders at Fenway Park.
+Boston hosts Oakland in the opener of a three-game series between American League division leaders.
 Athletics right-hander Chris Bassitt (2-2, 3.70 ERA) is 2-0 with a 3.13 ERA over his last five outings.
-Nathan Eovaldi (4-2, 4.62) pitches for the surprising Red Sox.
+Nathan Eovaldi (4-2, 4.62) pitches for the surprising Red Sox, who have the best record in baseball at 22-14.
+Eovaldi has not given up a homer in 52 innings, the longest active streak in the majors.

 FRAZIER'S FAREWELL?